gg2001/tokyoclinics/README.md

 ## [History](https://github.com/gg2001/Clinics/blob/master/HISTORY.md)

-This project is currently at version 0.3.0, where we added:
+This project is currently at version 0.3.0.
+Published July 15th Friday 2016 in Tokyo, Japan. <br>
+This is what changed:

 * Editing function
 * Safer deleting function